-Without the support of our physician assistants, Kim and Erica, our practice wouldn’t be what it is today.
+Without the support of our physician assistant, Kim, our practice wouldn’t be what it is today.
 A physician assistant (PA) works under the supervision of a doctor and acts as their extension to keep up with patient demand.
 PAs are medically trained professionals who diagnose illnesses, develop treatment plans, and prescribe needed treatments.
 PAs help to improve the quality and access to healthcare and can be found in virtually all medical and surgical specialties.

 PA Role in Dermatology